-Redundancies can take multiple forms, the simplest one is having exact image duplicates.
+Redundancies can take multiple forms, the simplest one being exact image duplicates.
 Another form is near-duplicates, i.e images shifted with few pixels across some direction or images having slight light changes.
-These redundancies not only lead to biased results of the model’s performance, be it accuracy or mean average precision mAP score, but also lead to high annotation costs.
-In addition, redundancies have also been observed in very known academic datasets: CIFAR-10, CIFAR-100, and ImageNet [2,3].
+Redundancies have also been observed in very known academic datasets: CIFAR-10, CIFAR-100, and ImageNet [2,3].
+This does not only lead to biased results of the model’s performance, be it accuracy or mean average precision mAP score, but also lead to high annotation costs.

-The dataset used consists of images extracted from short videos capturing a customer grabbing different products.
-There are two different cameras recording videos of the shelf, each camera has a different angle of view.
-There are 12 different kinds of products -12 classes.
+The dataset provided by AIRS consists of images extracted from short videos capturing a customer grabbing different products.
+Two different cameras recorded videos of the shelf, each from a different angle, and 12 different kinds of products, i.e. 12 classes, were present.

-The dataset has been manually annotated using the open-source annotation tool Vatic, we measured the annotation rate: number of frames per time unit.
-In our case this was 2.3 ± 0.8 frames per minute, given that there are 51 objects on average in each image, this is equivalent to 0.51 seconds for each bounding box.
+The dataset was manually annotated using the open-source annotation tool Vatic.
+Its annotation rate, a rate quantifying how many frames per time unit were labeled, was 2.3 ± 0.8 frames per minute.
+Given that there are 51 objects on average in each image, this is equivalent to 0.51 seconds for each bounding box.

 The annotated dataset has 7909 images.
 The training dataset has 2899 images, 80% of these images are from camera 2 and 20% from camera 1.
 For the test dataset, it has 5010 images and all of them from camera 1.